Skip to main content

 Before starting:

-• Apache must be accessible from the host running the Collector
+• Apache HTTP Server 2.4+ running with mod_status loaded and reachable from the host running the Collector.

 What You'll Monitor